mhucka/EvernotePDFClipper/README.md

 ---------------

 A huge round of thanks to Nate Weaver, the developer of [Paparazzi!](https://derailer.org/paparazzi/), without which this tool would not be possible.
 (If you find yourself using EvernotePDFClipper and Paparazzi! frequently, please [give a donation to the author of Paparazzi!](https://derailer.org/paparazzi/donate).)

+Another huge round of thanks to user ["Paul"](https://github.com/newzealandpaul), the developer of [webarchiver](https://github.com/newzealandpaul/webarchiver), which made it much easier to save a web page in webarchive format.

 Copyright and license